libretro/docs/docs/library/pcsx_rearmed.md

 - **Region** [pcsx_rearmed_region] (**auto**|NTSC|PAL)

 	Choose what region the system is from.

+- **Memcard slot 1** [pcsx_rearmed_memcard2] (**disabled**|enabled)

+	Disable or enable second memory card (Memcard slot 1).
+Default to being disabled.
+If enabled, Memcard slot 1's save data will be loaded and saved as a `pcsx-card2.mcd` file in the directory of the loaded game.
+	All games in the same directory will share the same second memory card.

 - **Pad 1 Type** [pcsx_rearmed_pad1type] (**default**|none|standard|analog|negcon)

 	Choose the Pad Type for User 1.